nperez0111/is-in-correct-format/readme.md

 #### allValues
 Type: `Function`
-Description: Will be calculated on all values checked.
+Description: Will be calculated on all values of `input` object regardless of whether they show in the checked object or not.

 ### isInCorrectFormat.is